Looking for something in Belgium? From paint to pet food, find out where to go with our guide to household shopping in Belgium.

 In the shopping areas of Belgian towns and cities, you’ll find all sorts of options for men’s, women’s, and children’s fashion.
 In larger cities, such as Brussels, Ghent, and Antwerp, these will include plenty of international retailers, like H&M, Zara, Bershka, Clarks, and Primark.
 You’ll also find more upmarket designer outlets, should you wish to push the boat out.

-Alongside these international retailers, there are a whole host of more local names to get to grips with.
+Alongside these international household shopping retailers, there are a whole host of more local names in Belgium to get to grips with.
 These include Dutch retailer HEMA, which stocks clothing alongside homeware goods, and discount clothing and textile stores like Wibra and Zeeman.
 Local shoe chains are relatively scarce, but there are independent retailers in many towns and cities.
 It’s a good idea to search online or wander around the town center to see what’s on offer.

 Sports and leisure